ChybaYg/Projekt-Krypto/README.md

 --------------------------------------------------------------------------------------------------------------

 The application is working like peer-to-peer communication, but for the setting a comunication between clients is used server.
 Server is working on virtual machine with a storage client.
+The storage can store files max. to 65kB and text files in format *.txt

 --------------------------------------------------------------------------------------------------------------
 Preparations